ITA - EN

 Starting from the Long Villoresi Canal in the locality of Panperduto, it is immediately possible to observe the majestic Dam, a work inaugurated in 1884 by the project of Eugenio Villoresi.
 The canal, which was born here and which still bears the name of its illustrious designer today, has completely transformed the territory and the activities connected to it, making an unproductive land fertile and becoming fundamental in the agricultural economy of the countryside north of Milan.

-Continuing the 1300-meter route, on the Ticino river you reach the Porto della Torre barrage where the hydroelectric power station of the same name is located, located at the mouth of Lake Maggiore.
+Continuing the 1300-meter route, on the Ticino river you reach the Porto della Torre barrage where the hydroelectric power station of the same name is located, close to Lake Maggiore.

 Immersed in these territories, in addition to the immense works of engineering, there is the Italian/Swiss Water Museum, located on the island of Confurto.
 The ancient building, once used for maintenance equipment, has been renovated to allow the visitor to grasp the essentiality of water for human and natural life.
-A few steps from the museum is the “Garden of Water Games”, a play area designed to understand and experience the movement and power of water.
-Visitors can interact with the various installations present, creating a unique edutainment experience.
+Next to the museum there is the “Garden of Water Games”, a play area designed to understand and experience the movement and power of water.
+Visitors can interact with the various installations, creating a unique edutainment experience.

 Complete the experience of visiting the whole Panperduto complex, and the activities proposed for visiting schools and groups, reproducing in miniature one of the most important hydraulic junctions in Lombardy.